 Mood disturbances and irritability: Reducing calories for too long can affect mood and cause irritability and mood swings.
 A refeed day with increased carbohydrate intake can help improve mood and overall well-being.

 Remember, the signs mentioned above should be considered in the context of an overall well-designed weight loss plan.
-Read more about calorie deficit and not losing weight.

 How many calories on a refeed day

 The number of calories you should shoot for on a refeeding day will depend on your needs and goals.
 The number of calories during a refeeds day should be what you need to maintain weight.
 (Study)

 In a research study, 51 obese men were divided into continuous and intermittent energy restriction (IER) groups.